kili-technology/awesome-datasets/README.md

     <img src="./images/DuReader 2.0.jpg" />
   </details>
 - [Maluuba goal-oriented dialogue](https://datasets.maluuba.com/Frames )  A set of open dialogue data where the conversation is aimed at accomplishing a task or making a decision - in particular, finding flights and a hotel.
 The data set contains complex conversations and decisions covering over 250 hotels, flights and destinations.
+### Multilingual
+- [EXCITEMENTS datasets](https://github.com/hltfbk/EOP-1.2.1/wiki/Data-Sets#data-sets-that-have-to-be-downloaded-separately)  These datasets, available in English and Italian, contain negative comments from customers giving reasons for their dissatisfaction with a given company.

 # Image Processing
 ## Instant Segmentation
 ### Defense